-Boyle also talked about one participant who might be on the part to being an artist.
+Boyle also talked about one participant who might be on the path to being an artist.

 “I have watched his art practice really grow and I’ve encouraged him to think about art as a career in some capacity.
-He told me he had just inherited a bunch of art supplies from his mom who is a tattoo artist and he’s excited to start on his own.”
+He told me he had just inherited a bunch of art supplies from his mom and he’s excited to start on his own.”

 Bezzubetz says she believes the program accomplishes camaraderie and community.